 [That just goes to show that even the most dangerous dogs, if bred correctly and socialized at a young age can make good companions.]

-This breed is banned in UK as one of the four dangerous dog breeds.
+This breed is banned in UK as one of the four most dangerous dog breeds.

 Japanese Tosa: A Japanese fighting dog which is expected to fight whilst staying completely silent - no whimpering or growling allowed.